 Swiss meringue is made of egg whites and sugar cooked in a double-boiler (Bain Marie), then whipped into fluffy meringue.

-This buttercream is an ideal frosting for decorating cakes, cupcakes and even macarons!
+This buttercream is an ideal frosting for decorating layer cakes, cupcakes, and filling macarons!

 How to make Swiss meringue buttercream:

-- Cook the egg whites gently until it reaches 160°F, whisking it continuously.
+- Cook the egg whites gently until it reaches 160°F, whisking it frequently.
 (This’s my favorite thermometer!)
 You shouldn’t feel any sugar granules when you rub the mixture between your fingertips.

-- Now remove from heat and whisk it until stiff peaks form.
-At this point, meringue should be completely cooled.
+- Remove the sugar mixture from the heat and whisk it until stiff peaks form, about 10 minutes.
+At this point, the meringue should be completely cooled.

 - Too soft butter will cause soupy frosting.